mapbox/geobuf/README.md

 - **Partial reads** &mdash; read only the parts you actually need, skipping the rest.

-Think of this as an attempt to design a simple, modern Shapefile successor that works seamlessly with GeoJSON and TopoJSON.
+Think of this as an attempt to design a simple, modern Shapefile successor that works seamlessly with GeoJSON.
 Unlike [Mapbox Vector Tiles](https://github.com/mapbox/vector-tile-spec/), it aims for _lossless_ compression of datasets &mdash; without tiling, projecting coordinates, flattening geometries or stripping properties.